Inner West Light Rail: Central Grand Concourse

 The Central Grand Concourse stop (formerly Central) is the eastern terminus of the line.
-It serves Central railway station and is located on the first floor, parallel to, but above, Eddy Avenue.
-The stop connects to the Grand Concourse, Central station's main waiting area and the departure hall for medium and long-distance train services.

-The stop is located at the midpoint of a single track unidirectional turning loop around Belmore Park.
-The stop consists of two platforms.
-Trams stop at the first platform to allow passengers to alight, then pull up to the second platform to allow boarding.
-The use of the loop avoids having to terminate the vehicles and the removes the need for the driver to change ends.
-This loop was not new; it had been used until 1957 as a route on the former Sydney tramway system, but in the opposite direction.
-The covered area in which the light rail stop is located was previously used as a staff car-park and bus interchange.

-Passengers can change at Central for Sydney Trains and NSW TrainLink.
+It connects to the Grand Concourse of Central railway station.
+Passengers can change at Central for Sydney Trains, Sydney Metro and NSW TrainLink services.
 Also, the L2 and L3 lines can be accessed at the nearby Central Chalmers Street light rail stop.
-Sydney metro trains will also serve Central by 2024.

 Capitol Square

 The Capitol Square stop is opposite the Capitol Theatre, a large theatre for long-stay, popular shows such as The Lion King.
 The stop is located on Hay Street, near the intersection with George Street.
 Hay Street is closed to all other traffic.
 The CBD and South East Light Rail run along George Street, creating a level junction at the intersection.
 A connection between the two lines was built to enable trams used on the new line to access a maintenance facility at Lilyfield.